gerwaric/acquisition/README.md

 Linux releases are distributed as an AppImage and built with:
 - Linut Mint 20 Cinnamon
 - Qt Creator 14.0.1 with Qt 6.5.3 GCC 64bit
-- OpenSSL 3.1.7
+- OpenSSL 3.0.15 as provided by the Qt Maintenance Tool
 - linuxdeploy

-You will need to have OpenSSL version 3.1.7 or later available on your LD_LIBRARY_PATH to use the Linux AppImage.
-This is because linuxdeploy blacklists OpenSSL, which blocks the libraries from being included.

-If you're building acquisition yourself, make sure the OPENSSL_ROOT_DIR environment variable is set, either within the Qt project settings or via some other method.
+In order run acquisition, your LD_LIBRARY_PATH must include a directory that has OpenSSL 3.x libraries.
+If you are building acquisition, you can use the shared libraries provided by Qt, which are refernces in CMakeLists.txt.
+Otherwise you may have to download and install a compatible version of OpenSSL yourself unless your distribution provides one.
+This is because linuxdeploy blacklists the OpenSSL libraries for sercurity reasons.

 ### SAST Tools